While I love a good vacation, it isn’t always possible to take an entire week off to catch up on, well, life.

 - Examine your planner and delete any commitments that aren’t essential: Another favorite strategy of mine is saying no. You might be surprised to know that you can say no, even when you’ve already said YES.
 So go ahead and open up your planner and calendar app and cancel a commitment or two to create some space for self-care.

 - Clean up your inbox.
 Take note: I didn’t say “Get to Inbox Zero.”
-While I love me some Inbox Zero, it isn’t necessary for me to feel like I’m in control of my inbox.
 When I’m feeling behind on email, I set a timer for 25 minutes and try to respond to as much as I can.
 I’m also a big fan of Boomerang and using Folders to sort email that I’ll respond to late.

 - Go for a walk.
 I’ve been going for a 20 minute walk most days during the work week.
 I feel much more productive in the afternoons and my body enjoys the opportunity to breathe, relax and move a bit (sit I sit at a computer for an embarrassing amount of hours a day).
 I find that a lot of people tell themselves stories about not having enough time to take a lunch break or go for a walk during the day.
 In fact, I am sometimes that person.
 That’s why it’s okay with me if it doesn’t happen every day, but I am definitely more productive and happier when I do.

 - Dress up: Trust me, I spend my days in a lab and my evenings on the phone with clients, it is pretty easy to not pay too much attention to what you’re wearing.
 Maybe you have a pretty casual dress code and get what I’m saying here.
 When I’m feeling particularly low energy, I challenge myself to step it up a notch in the wardrobe department.
 Think about what might look like for you.